+91 9094706726

 Temple Timing: 7:30 AM to 12 Noon and 5 PM to 8:30 PM

-Distance from Viluppuram to Thiruvamathur is 7 Kms
+Distance from Viluppuram or Villupuram to Thiruvamathur is 7 Kms

 Distance from Vikravandi to Thiruvamathur is 15 Kms